5 Ways to Save on Homeowners Insurance

 - mitigate water damage with proper drainage and gutters

-Homeowners should ask their insurance agent about the best projects to consider in their area, as different regions face unique risks.
+Homeowners should ask their insurance agents about the best projects to consider in their area, as different regions face unique risks.

 3. Ask About Discounts